rodeo12/rodeo12.github.io/README.md

-# Bhavya022.github.io
+# rodeo12.github.io
-Bhavya Khatri Portfolio 🌟
+Mayank Bhandari Portfolio 🌟

 Introduction
 Welcome to my GitHub portfolio!
 This repository serves as a showcase of my projects, contributions, and skills as a developer.
 Here, you'll find a collection of my best works, open-source contributions, and personal projects.